dedsylva/Backtastic/README.md

-# Backtastic - A Fantastic Backtest of a few simple Quantitative Algs"
+# Backtastic - A Fantastic Backtest of a few simple Quantitative Algs

 ## How to Use